Aonach Air Chrith

 The name Aonach Air Chrith translates from Scottish Gaelic as “Trembling Ridge”.

 Aonach Air Chrith is rated Very Hard (difficulty 5/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.